Home Website map

 From the story of Joe Knirim and Marie Harel : he makes the first topic of his reportage, taking a picture of the statue of Marie Harel, under the Halle of Vimoutiers and concludes : "Still handing today, the Harel farmhouse helps a few homes preserve a pleasant hamlet whose name delights cheese-eaters around the world".

-With a room in the Hotel Soleil d'Or, Harrison drives around.
+With a room in the Hotel du Soleil d'Or, Harrison drives around.
 Doctor Jean Boullard, chauvinistic supporter of the Pays d'Auge, likes this pleasant man and he guides him.
 The reporter writes ...:

 "...
 On a hilltop we stopped to look down on the hamlet of Les Champeaux.
 As in most villages of Pays d'Auge, only a few houses huddle around a church.
 Because it is primarily pastoral country, people live in scattered farmsteads ...